matthieu-bt/business-guide/source/quickstart/upgrade.rst

 - Enter your full and exact company name and read our General Terms & Conditions

-If you accept the terms, click the box next to "I agree to the General Terms and Conditions of Skribble on behalf of my company, and then click **Next**
+If you accept the terms, click the box next to "I agree to the General Terms and Conditions of Skribble on behalf of my company", and then click **Next**

 .. image:: step_1_comp_name.png